 A Futhark test program is an ordinary Futhark program, with at least one test block describing input/output test cases and possibly other options.
+The last line must end in a newline.
 A test block consists of commented-out text with the following overall format:

+'''

 description

 ==

 cases...

+'''